 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Strategic Flood Risk Assessment (SFRA) and Water Cycle Study Evidence 2009 The Strategic Flood Risk Assessment (SFRA) provides a summary of flood risk in Herefordshire to inform the location of future development.
 The Water Cycle Study examines how water resources and water supply infrastructure, wastewater treatment, water quality, sewerage and flood risk could constrain growth across Herefordshire.
-Holme Lacy lies within the Lower Wye Sub catchment which is classified as having the highest risk of fluvial flooding in the County.
-Holme Lacy lies within the Herefordshire CU Water Resource Zone (WRZ) covering central Herefordshire. • Both the 'Annual Average' and 'Critical Period' scenarios are in surplus throughout the planning period.
-The overall Water Directive Framework status of the River Wye in the Holme Lacy area is 'Good' Biodiversity Climate factors Material assets Population and human health Water New development proposed through the Holme Lacy NDP should be assessed against the capacity of local infrastructure.
-Up-to-date flood risk information should be gathered from the Environment Agency, in order to ensure that any flood risks are considered when preparing the Holme Lacy NDP.
+The Lower Wye is classified as having the highest risk of fluvial flood in the county.
+Bridstow NDP lies within the Ross on Wye Water Resource Zone (WRZ).
+The 'Annual Average' scenario is in surplus The 'Critical Period' scenario however is in surplus until 2017, and then the supply is equal to demand from that point on.
+The overall Water Directive Framework status of the River Wye in the Bridstow area is 'good'.
+Biodiversity Climate factors Material assets Population and human health Water New development proposed through the Bridstow NDP should be assessed against the capacity of local infrastructure.
+Up-to-date flood risk information should be gathered from the Environment Agency, in order to ensure that any flood risks are considered when preparing the Bridstow NDP.

-Appendix A2 - Baseline information for Holme Lacy
+Appendix A2 - Baseline information for Bridstow

 N.B.
-This is based on countywide baseline information with some additions relevant to Holme Lacy (in red).
+This is based on countywide baseline information with some additions relevant to Bridstow (in red).
 Where no locally specific data is available for current status, trends and targets, only countywide data is reported.
 Any gaps in data may be filled following additional research.

-SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cove red by objective: I Biodiversity, flora an nd fauna 13.
+SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic covered by objective: Biodiversity, flora and fauna 13.
 Value, maintain, restore and expand county biodiversity.
 Natural environment Net change in condition of SSSIs across Herefordshire.
 The 2011-2013 AMR does not contain updated conservation data.
 2010/11: 27% of Herefordshire's SSSI land was in favourable condition.
-Within Holme Lacy there are 9 SSSIs: River Wye (Unfavourable Recovering); Cherry Hill Woods (Unfavourable Recovering) (border); Common Hill (Favourable (part) Unfavourable Recovering) (part) 2006: 22% 2007: 22% 2008: 22% 2010: 24 % Proportion of SSSI land that was in unfavourable condition but recovering increased between 2010 and 2012 going from 41% to 65%.
+Within or near the Bridstow NDP area there are 2 SSSI: River Wye (Unfavourable Recovering); Wilton Bluff (Favourable) (border).
+2006: 22% 2007: 22% 2008: 22% 2010: 24 % Proportion of SSSI land that was in unfavourable condition but recovering increased between 2010 and 2012 going from 41% to 65%.
 Proportion in unfavourable and declining condition had also decreased from 4% to 1%. % of SSSI land in favourable condition (Increase) % of SSSI land in unfavourable condition but recovering (Increase) % of SSSI land in unfavourable condition and declining (Decrease) Herefordshire's SSSIs are in extremely poor condition relative to England as whole, where 96.1% of all SSSI land was in favourable condition in April 2014.
 The proportion of SSSI in unfavourable condition but recovering is greater than England as a whole, where the figure currently stands at 58.6%.
 Understanding Herefordshire: An integrated needs assessment (June 2013).
 NE & DEFRA Website July 2014

-&lt;sup>1 Derived from the Pre Submission Core Strategy Sustainability Appraisal Assessment (May 2014)
+Derived from the Pre Submission Core Strategy Sustainability Appraisal Assessment (May 2014)